Everything You Need to Know about Radisson Rewards Everything You Need to Know about Radisson Rewards

 Final Thoughts

-With the change to dynamic award pricing, Radisson Rewards has stripped much of the value its program used to hold.
-Several years ago, there were a good number of mid-tier properties that offered quality value for redemptions.
-Also, Radisson previously had co-branded credit cards that provided enough points for at least one annual free night.
-You also earned points at a rate that offered a reasonable return.
+With the change to dynamic award pricing, Radisson Rewards has stripped much of its program value.
+Several years ago, a good number of mid-tier properties made for solid redemptions.
+Additionally, Radisson used to have co-branded credit cards that provided enough points for at least one annual free night.
+These also earned points at a rate that offered a reasonable return.

 All of that has gone by the wayside.
-There are other hotel loyalty programs that offer far more value — not to mention a much bigger global footprint.
+Other hotel loyalty programs offer far more value — not to mention a much bigger global footprint.
 I wouldn't recommend focusing on Radisson Rewards unless you have specific travel plans that will take you to its hotels.
 In that case, get what you can out of the program.
-Qualify for Premium elite status and earn far more points for your stays.
+Qualify for Premium status to enjoy perks and earn far more points for your stays.

-If you're looking for a hotel program for long-term loyalty, I'd point you toward Hilton as the best global option, with Hyatt as the program with the best elite benefits.
-Marriott and IHG also provide better choices.
+If you're looking for a hotel program for long-term loyalty, I'd recommend Hilton as the best global option and Hyatt as the program with the best elite benefits.
+Marriott and IHG also have programs that offer much greater returns than Radisson Rewards.

 Are you a fan of Radisson Rewards?
 How have the program changes impacted your loyalty?